 Stop a screen pattern and return the screen to default

-Return a screen to the default setting.
+Return a screen to its default setting.

 Applicable Products: 8410, 8420